-The purpose of the Museum Development grants programme is to use our five strategic goals set out in Culture, knowledge and understanding: great museums and libraries for everyone to drive development and deliver sustainability, resilience and innovation in England's regional museums.
+The purpose of the Museum Development grants programme is to use our five strategic goals set out in Great art and culture for everyone to drive development and deliver sustainability, resilience and innovation in England's regional museums.

 The programme is part of our Renaissance funding programme.